GhayasMohsin/namaste-react/README.md

 -Functional component in react is a js function that returns some piece of JSX element.
 (A function that returns the react element).
 -A functional that is returning some react element is a functional component.

+COMPONENT COMPOSITION:
+-2 components composed into one another.

+CROSS-SITE SCRIPTING:
+-Code executed by the js in our application being injected through the api.
+(Cross-site scripting (XSS) is a web security vulnerability that allows attackers to inject malicious code into a user's browser)
+-JSX takes care of this injection attacks.
+(It escapes the injected malicious code - sanitizes)